My Genealogy and History Page of

 Coal Mine History in SE Saskatchewan

 First to see the coal in this area, would have been the Natives in the area.
-I don't know if there is any record of them using the coal though.
+I don't know if there is any written record of them using the coal though.
 Assiniboine, Chipewans, Sioux, and Cree, all were here, as early as the 1700's.

 Geological terms, this area is part of the Paleocene Ravenscrag formation.